govardhanshah456/CrytoApp/README.md

 # CrytoApp
-A Basic CryptoApp which information about Exchanges, Coins, Details of selected Coinsm Support for Dark Mode,etc
+A Basic CryptoApp which information about Exchanges, Coins, Details of selected Coins, Support for Dark Mode,etc